vanessaaleung/data-science-notes/statistics/README.md

 - low p-value

 ### P-value
-_Probability of obtaining a value of the test statistic is at least as extreme as what was observed, under the assumption the null hypothesis is true_
+_Probability of obtaining a value of the test statistic is at least as extreme as  (>=) what was observed, under the assumption the null hypothesis is true_
+- The closer to 0, the more confidence we have that A and B are different
+- Commonly used threshold: 0.05
+- e.g. a vaccine study produced a P value of 0.04: Assuming that the vaccine had no effect, you’d obtain the observed difference or more in 4% of studies due to random sampling error.

 ### Practical Significance
 _Whether the difference of the data from the null hypothesis matters for practical considerations_